 So, let’s see what you can get without spending a penny…

 Downloading the extension is easy, with the message ‘Add to Chrome’ (or whatever browser you happen to be using) prominently displayed on the homepage.

 After a quick click, you’re ready to go; Grammarly will follow you around the Internet like a nerdy friend, pointing out your mistakes but only because it has your best interests at heart.
-I mean, you wouldn’t want to undermine your whole business model by tweeting erroneous updates, especially when content writing and social media marketing are two of your core services.
+I mean, you wouldn’t want to undermine your whole business model by tweeting erroneous updates, especially when content writing is one of your core services.

 It works at the speed of light to flag up your flaws, highlighting words that are either misspelt or used out of context.
 If you’re put off the idea of downloading an extension for fear of it slowing down your browser, you needn’t worry; you really won’t notice it’s there until you make a mistake, and then you’ll be grateful for its pedantic persistence.

 Clicking on the ‘See More In Grammarly’ button (bottom right) expands the experience, with the Grammarly editor overlaying your web page rather than opening up a new window.

 If you access your email account via your web browser, Grammarly will automatically be on hand to offer assistance as you compose your messages.
 However, if you use Outlook, you’ll have to download the free Microsoft Office add-in, which is also compatible with Word.
 However, this is currently only available to Windows PC users.

 Of course, the Microsoft suite already has its own spell checker, which is pretty substantial, but Grammarly claims to pick up on things that Office overlooks.
 Indeed, there are a number of videos on YouTube which show documents that pass Word without a hitch, yet clicking on the Grammarly button flags up multiple mistakes unreported in Word.